Skip to content

 Running with Docker Compose

-protoVoice ships two services:
+protoVoice ships three services:

 • protovoice — WebRTC + Whisper + routing vLLM + Kokoro fallback (GPU 0)